 Improve his financial literacy

-It’s only been in the more recent years that I’ve started learning more about money and boy do I wish I had learned some of those lessons earlier.
+It’s only been in the more recent years that I’ve started learning more about money and how to make t work for you, and boy do I wish I had learned some of those lessons earlier.

 Another financial regret of mine is that being a single mom not once but twice during my children’s lives at home meant that money was often tight and more often than not, I let my fears and stresses about money influence the things I said.

-If you’re wondering what I mean, I feel like, “I can’t afford it,” was one of the more frequent phrases to drop from my lips, and sometimes I think back on this and wish that I hadn’t created this scarcity mindset in our home.
+If you’re wondering what I mean, I feel like, “I can’t afford it,” was one of the more frequent phrases to drop from my lips.
+I think back on this and wish that I hadn’t created this scarcity mindset in our home.

 Learning about money together is a lesson that can only benefit you both – and you don’t even need to leave the house to do it!